 Together begins with Doug and Lili happy.
 It’s a direct sequel to Reversal, and they are living their dream.
 The first chapter makes it abundantly clear that they are where they need to be.
 There are little bumps in the road, but that’s life.
 So far, so good.

-By the time we get to the second chapter, we learn that Jenny is getting married.
+By the time we get to the second chapter, we learn that Jenny‘s wedding will be soon.
 Malcolm can bring a date, so he sends a note to Pamela, inviting her.
 Therefore, the astute reader should also understand that this is also a direct sequel to Intolerance.

-Since there are no stories without conflict, and since a relationship such as Lili and Doug’s should be tested, the events are set into motion.
+Since there are no stories without conflict, and since a relationship such as Lili and Doug’s should undergo testing, the events are set into motion.
 And the main event is a massive kidnapping of humans.

 The kidnapping is a chance to introduce two new original species, the Imvari and the Witannen.
-Furthermore, a third original species, the Zetal, are mentioned but they are not seen.
+Furthermore, a third original species, the Zetal, get a mention but they are not seen.

 Ten humans are removed from the NX-01 (Lili and Doug are aboard as they are hitching a ride to Jenny and Frank‘s wedding).
-Because the Witannen want them to interbreed, the group consists of five men and five women, and they are separated into couples, namely –
+Because the Witannen want them to interbreed, the group consists of five men and five women, and there is a separation into couples, namely –

 Lili and Malcolm – the idea is to play off Malcolm’s earlier attraction to Lili and also counterpoint her issues with Doug.